hanlinniu/turtlebot3_ddpg_collision_avoidance/README.md

 $ cd ~/catkin_ws && catkin_make
 ```

+### Please use the new turtlebot3_waffle_pi.urdf.xacro and turtlebot3_waffle_pi.gazebo.xacro in the turtlebot3_description folder instead of using the original ones from this repository to change the laser from 360 laser to be 24 laser.

 ### Start gazebo world (Change your world file location based on your setting)
 To launch the corridor world
 ```